lsundal1/charity_events_fe/README.md

 Live Site

+To see a walkthrough demo of this web app on mobile click here: https://vimeo.com/1080636188?share=copy

-You can visit the site here: https://ls-charity-events.netlify.app/
+You can visit the publicly hosted website here: https://ls-charity-events.netlify.app/

 Features